About Us

 The function of the Church Council is to coordinate, implement, and promote the ministries of the church.
 The Church Council shall act on behalf of the congregation in making decisions of the Church.

-Staff/Pastor Parish Relations Committee – Derrell Shipes, Chairman
+Staff/Pastor Parish Relations Committee – Ann Milligan, Chairman

 The staff/pastor-parish relations committee functions somewhat like a human resources office.